Kshitij-Sharma/ping_icmp_cli/README.md

 Packet loss and latency should be reported as each message received.

 ## Thank you
-Special shout out to CloudFlare for the unique brain buster, happy quarantine!f
+Special shout out to CloudFlare for the unique brain buster, happy quarantine!